xiix0/scam/README.md

-Good news from afar can bring you a welcome visitor.
+Stay away from hurricanes for a while.